What you should know and expect when travelling outside Canada

 Note: It’s highly recommended that you check travel advisories for the countries you will be visiting.
 Do this before you book your trip and before you travel.

-Remember, if you have Trip Cancellation coverage (check your benefits booklet to confirm), COVID-19 travel related advisories are not a covered reason as COVID-19 has been deemed a known event.
+Remember, if you have Trip Cancellation benefits (check your benefits booklet to confirm), COVID-19 travel-related advisories are not a covered reason because COVID-19 has been deemed a “known event.”

 5. Visit these websites:

 - Foreign Affairs and International Trade – www.international.gc.ca